Posted November 19, 2012

 Effect on Timing

-With only minor changes to Iran’s production rate of 3.5% enriched uranium and 20% enriched uranium stockpile compared to the previous reporting period, the time Iran would need to produce enough fissile material for a nuclear weapon has not changed dramatically.
-However, the developments detailed by the IAEA suggest the potential for major advances.
+With both Iran’s production rate of 3.5% enriched uranium and 20% enriched uranium stockpile remaining at the same levels as in the previous reporting period, the time Iran would need to produce enough fissile material for a nuclear weapon is also relatively unchanged:

 - In November 2011, that range was between 60 and 180 days.***

-That window could fall to just 8 days by July 2013, when Iran could amass 155 kg of 20% enriched uranium.***
+- That window could fall to just 8 days by May 2013.****

 For larger versions of the tables below, click here.